My travels began with Genghis Khan – at least that’s what my father told me as a child.

 By now you’d think their nomadic streak would have dampened in favor of the good life in Paris but no, at five weeks my mother bundled me onto the Orient Express to Istanbul.
 My father was arriving by car, the quintessential road trip of the 1950s, deemed too long and tedious for a virtual newborn.

-Since that first train journey, I haven’t really stood still.
-My father became an engineer and moved so often with his work that I rarely finished a school year in the country I’d started it.
-We lived in Canada for a few years, long enough to become citizens, but I grew up in Spain, the country to we returned after each move.
+My father was an engineer and moved so often with his work that I rarely finished a school year in the country I’d started it.
+We lived in Canada for a few years, long enough to become citizens, but I grew up in Spain, the country to which we returned after each move.

-As an adult the moves continued, back and forth across the Atlantic, until finally, in my forties, I decided to throw in the towel and become a nomad myself, roaming in search of the will to settle down.
+As an adult the moves continued, back and forth across the Atlantic, until I finally settled in Geneva.
+Or so I thought because in my forties, I decided to throw in the towel and become a nomad myself, roaming in search of the will to settle down.